mananat trayate iti mantraha

 Did you know that the sound has power, as it can relate to a certain energy (like health, wealth, relationships, wisdom, etc.)?

-Did you know that the sound of mantra loses its power when it's not called rightly, if the pronounciation is wrong?
+Did you know that the sound of mantra loses its power when it's not called rightly, if the pronunciation is wrong?

 Did you know that mantras should be accompanied by the appropriate music, raga and feel, if used with music?